mayowaolatunji/J.S-simple-problem-solution/Classes & Prototypes.md

 ## This Keyword

-In JavaScript, the this keyword refers to the object that is currently executing or being used within a function or method.
+In JavaScript, the **this** keyword refers to the object that is currently executing or being used within a function or method.
 Its value is determined by how a function is called or how a method is invoked.
+The
-The this keyword allows you to access and manipulate the properties and methods of the current object.
+**this** keyword allows you to access and manipulate the properties and methods of the current object.

-The behavior of this can vary depending on the context in which it is used.
+The behavior of **this** can vary depending on the context in which it is used.
 Here are some common scenarios:

-Global scope: If this is used outside of any function or object, it refers to the global object, which is usually window in a web browser or global in Node.js.
+Global scope: If **this** is used outside of any function or object, it refers to the global object, which is usually a window in a web browser or global in Node.js.

 Object method: When this is used inside a method of an object, it refers to the object itself.
 You can use this to access other properties and methods of the object.